Rishthegreat/Notes/School/Cold War.md

 #### NSC-68 (1950)
 - Quadruple US government defense spending to 20% of GNP
 - Alliances with non Communist nations
-- Convince the American public that a arms build up was imperative
+- Convince the American public that an arms build up was imperative
 - Implemented during the [[Korean War]]

 #### NATO and Warsaw